Ashutosh102/DMDB_Dev-Movie-Data-Base/README.md

 ### Lesson learned

 I could not count how many lessons that I have learned from building this application.
-However, there are 3 most important lessons that I got out of it.
+However, there is av most important lesson that I got out of it.

 1. Using `useSWR` to implement pagination in the search result pages and the "see more" pages.
-2. Be careful to not expose the secret keys that we store as environment variables.
-Initially, I fetched the data from the API directly on the client-side, I have exposed the API key to the client, I could see the key when I opened up the network tab in the dev tool.
-This is risky and should be avoided.
-Later on, I changed the method and fetch the data from the server side so that the secret key could be hidden from the user.
-3. Have a better understanding of the error `Cannot read Property 'slice' of Undefined`.
-Whenever we need to fetch the data from external API, we should make sure that the data exists before we use it in our application.
-Let say we want an array of movies to be rendered to the UI, but the data is not available yet.
-According to [this article](https://bobbyhadz.com/blog/javascript-cannot-read-property-slice-of-undefined), we have various solution for this error.
-The one that I find easiest to understand is to provide an empty fallback value like so: `const arr = data.slice(0, 10) || []`.

 ### Future improvements